njsgaynor/AutoHEC/src/Analysis/README.txt

   characters are allowed
 --readFromFile(filePath, fileName): reads data from a pickled file created using getPeakData.py
 --reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
 This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
---splitKey(k): splits a key into river, reach, and station ID as three separate items --filterStations(filePath): filters the stations that are stored for output using the provided CSV file (currently "USC_MEEKMA_CSV.csv") --removePeriod(versions): replaces the decimal in a version number with an underscore, hopefully allowing direct import into GIS software --writeToCSV(writeData, filePath, versions): writes max stage from all versions listed in Compare_Config.py to a CSV file, along with the river, reach, and station IDs as filtered using filterStations.
+--filterStations(filePath): keep data only from stations that match the list provided by the GIS person (Ryan or Zoe, in this case) --splitKey(k): splits a key into river, reach, and station ID as three separate items --filterStations(filePath): filters the stations that are stored for output using the provided CSV file (currently "USC_MEEKMA_CSV.csv") --removePeriod(versions): replaces the decimal in a version number with an underscore, hopefully allowing direct import into GIS software --diffFromBase(versions, eleveData): finds the difference between the base model (first in the list) and the current model version data --writeToCSV(writeData, filePath, versions): writes max stage from all versions listed in Compare_Config.py to a CSV file, along with the river, reach, and station IDs as filtered using filterStations.
 CSV file includes a header row.
 --getPeak(versions, filePath, runName): driver method that reads in, processes, and writes max stage data to a CSV file.

+## Structure of Plot_multipanel_hydrographs.py ##
+--getData(): calls getMultiplotData.py, which extracts the specified cross-sectional data from the specified model versions --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
+--readFromFile(filePath, fileName): reads data from a pickled file created using getPeakData.py
+--reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
+This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
+--plotLines(filePath, plotData, k1, labels, versions, fn, vDesc): plots the data that was extracted from the DSS file for each specified cross section and model verison on a series of axes.
+--getListFromFile(filePath, fileName): reads list of data addresses or labels from user-created text files in the model directory --getFlow(versions, filePath, vDesc): gets all flow data and metadata to plot hydrographs